Adobe-Marketing-Cloud/aep-sdks-documentation/README.md

 {% hint style="success" %}

+{% hint style="success" %}
 ## Project Griffon will be Assurance!

-We're pleased to annouce that Project Griffon will be generally available to all Adobe Experience Cloud customers as Assurance.
-To learn more about this transistion see [here](../../beta/project-griffon/).
+We're pleased to announce that Project Griffon will be generally available to all Adobe Experience Cloud customers as Assurance.
+To learn more about this transition see [here](../../beta/project-griffon/).
 {% endhint %}

 # Bring the Adobe Experience Cloud to your apps